 |Military (Active Duty) and Access Pass Holders||Free|

-Holders of the following passes and all adults accompanying pass holder pay a discounted entrance fee of $5.
+Holders of the following passes (including up to three adults and accompanying pass holder) pay a discounted entrance fee of $5 each:

 - Golden Age